 Par value is the lowest limit set to the value of a share of stock in a corporation.
-Here's how to calculate your Delaware par value...
+Shares can be sold for more than par value, but not less...
 Read More

 Many people think a Corporate Secretary’s role is merely to take and record meeting minutes.
 While doing so is, indeed, one of the Corporate Secretary’s responsibilities, it is nowhere near the entirety of this pivotal role...
 Read More